cjakabos/portfolio-web/README_old.md

   and to provide a complete view of vehicle details including price and address.
 - [Petstore](backend/petstore/README.md): third main project of nanodegree program.
 A REST API to maintain petstore data with pets, owners, employees and schedules.
-- [eCommerce](ecommerce/README.md): fourth main project of nanodegree program.
-A REST API to maintain ecommerce data with users, items, carts and orders.
+- [Cloudapp](cloudapp/README.md): fourth main project of nanodegree program.
+A REST API to maintain cloudapp data with users, items, carts and orders.
 - [CloudInterface](cloudinterface/README.md): first main project of nanodegree program, extended to communicate with the Vehicles API and send/receive data with it.